openfoodfacts/off-product-environmental-impact/doc/source/food-product-modelling.rst

 .. note::
     This equation is implemented by :meth:`~impacts_estimation.impact_estimation.RandomRecipeCreator._add_evaporation_constraint`

-Moreover, $F$ can be used to bound the value of the total mass used $M$.
+Moreover, :math:`F` can be used to bound the value of the total mass used :math:`M`.
 Indeed, in the case where the product is only made of water, we have:

 .. math::